pedro000p/NFS_WebTool/README.md

 #### 1.1.2
 - Changed the disposition of layout on the top nav, colors and added go to Bottom of page, on the file *navs_upper.php*.
-- Added log box to all the pages of Isilon with collapse option which is by default open.
+- Added log box to all the pages of NFS_WebTool with collapse option which is by default open.
 Added button to go to the Top of page.
 Created on a new file *navs_upper2.php*.

 -------------------